bhj/KaraokeEternal/docs/_docs/index.md

 The library page lists available songs organized by artist, and allows searching both artists and titles.
 Tapping a song's title will add it to the queue, and tapping its star will favorite it.

 If you're an admin, you may see songs with an italicized number at the end, like *(2)*.
 That would mean there are two versions (media files) of the song.
-The version in the folder with the highest priority will be queued when tapped (see [Media Folder Preferences](#media-folders)).
+The version in the folder with the highest priority will be queued when tapped (see [Preferences](#preferences)).

 Admins can reveal additional options for each song by swiping left.
 Currently the only additional option is Get Info, which shows the song's underlying media file(s).